pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 You hope that this transaction is in one block.
 Let's imagine.
 It's not yet there.
-So this transaction, A2B, gets here in Europe.
+So this transaction, A to B, gets here in Europe.
-This is German theater.
+This is German Telekom.
-Let's assume that Bitcoin mining is German theater.
+Let's assume that Bitcoin mining is German Telekom.
 You connect to a miner somewhere or to the network in Asia, somewhere else.
-So A2B, you just hope that there is some way, not a fast connection between these.
+So A to B. You just hope that there is some way, not a fast connection between these.
-But you don't go to A2B or to A2C.
-You're transferring somewhere else.
+But you don't do A to B or you do A to C, you're transferring somewhere else.
-Maybe you're transferring yourself.
+Maybe you're transferring to yourself.
 So what you hope is that this is not being recognized.
-Because each miner, this one here in Europe, or this one in Europe, this one is in Asia, maybe because of some communication problems or so that don't recognize that both transactions are being sent.
+Because each miner, this one here in Europe, or this one in Europe, this one is in Asia, maybe because of some communication problems or so they don't recognize that both transactions are being sent.
-If we would send both transactions to that miner here, you would immediately see that we try to use the same bitcoins for two different transactions.
+If we would send both transactions to that miner here, he would immediately see that we try to use the same bitcoins for two different transactions.
 It would be rejected immediately.
 You just hope they don't talk to each other fast enough.